lelegard/arm64-code/aes/README.md

 The class `AES` is a standard portable implementation.
 The class `ArmAES` uses the Arm64 AES instructions.

-On an Apple M1 processor, the specialized Arm64 implementation is 17 to 20 times faster than the portable implementation:
+On an Apple M1 processor (Apple Firestorm / Icestorm cores), on an Ubuntu 22.10 virtual machine with GCC 12.2, the specialized Arm64 implementation is 17 to 20 times faster than the portable implementation:
 ~~~
 $ ./aes_perf 100000000